cloud-gov/federalist.18f.gov/pages/using-federalist.md

 - **Draft previews** By default, preview builds of a site are only visible to users who log into Federalist.
 You can change this setting to make preview builds available without authentication.
 This is useful for sharing drafts of a site with others who do not have accounts on Federalist.

 - **Custom domains** Enter domain (including protocol; without a trailing slash) to host your website on a custom domain.
 For example, `https://example.gov`.
 When this setting is defined, Federalist will change the "View" link for your site to use the custom domain.
-It will also remove the `basurl` when generating your site, so that relative links are relative to the root domain.
+It will also remove the `baseurl` when generating your site, so that relative links are relative to the root domain.
 For more about setting a custom domain, see the "[launch checklist]({{site.baseurl}}/pages/using-federalist/launch-checklist)" section.

 - **Custom configuration** Enter a block of `yaml` configuration to append to your `_config.yml` configuration.
 This configuration is stored in Federalist, so you may use it to store settings that you don't want to commit to your GitHub repository.
 Federalist automatically adds a `branch` attribute with the name of the rendered branch, accessible in templates as `site.branch`.